24 Hours To Dine: Melissa Sin’s Guide To Modern American Fare

 If you had 24 hours to dine, roundup top spots to eat, drink and snack in your city of choice…

-- It’s a tough choice, but here’s bits of LA and SF in a day.
-I know a lot of people who do that!
+It’s a tough choice, but here are my picks in LA and SF in a day.
+I know a lot of people who do this too!

 - Breakfast in LA: Jon & Vinny’s / Eggslut / Salt’s Cure / Du Pars